Lake Red Rock evenings:

 quiet lookouts and easy shoreline walks

-You checked into The Jeffreys and want a calm evening without a big plan.
+You've arrived at The Jeffreys.
+Now you want a calm evening without a big plan.
 Lake Red Rock is perfect.
 Short drive from Osceola, simple paths, and wide water that glows at sunset.
 Here is a practical guide you can copy, from where to park to what to pack.

 Two easy sunset viewpoints